LatifahAbuhamamah/Temperature-and-Humidity-with-ESP32-and-DHT11-using-GET-Requests/README.md

 - If the Wi-Fi connection is lost, the ESP32 attempts to reconnect.

  **2.2 PHP Script (Save_data.php):**
-- This script is responsible for receiving GET requests and saving the data into a MySQL database.
+**This script is responsible for receiving GET requests and saving the data into a MySQL database*.

 ```php
 <?php